FortinetCloudCSE/k8s-201-workshop/content/07ingresstraffic/Task7_2_Configuring and Securing Ingress.md

 ```

+### Create headless svc for cFOS

-8. Since Cfos POD IP changes each time a pod is re-created. lets create a headless service.we will use the DNS of the service in VIP configuration. the DNS in kuvbernetes follows the notation: **<servicename>.<namespace>.svc.cluster.local**
+Since Cfos POD IP changes each time a pod is re-created. lets create a headless service.we will use the DNS of the service in VIP configuration. the DNS in kuvbernetes follows the notation: `<servicename>.<namespace>.svc.cluster.local`

 ```bash
 cat << EOF | tee headlessservice.yaml